Carrot Soup

 Carrots can generally be found in vegetable bins in most homes.
 Underappreciated and not really thought of as the star ingredient.
 Perhaps maybe with carrot cake.
 No argument there.
 Always yummy and delicious.
 But I was looking for more ways to enjoy carrots for lunch and dinner.

 This carrot soup recipe turned out to be a perfect winter soup.
-It's bright orange color is sunny even on the grayest winter day.
+Its bright orange color is sunny even on the grayest winter day.
 Great texture, creamy without using any cream; with a subtle sweetness brought out by addition of parsnips.
-I used chicken broth for additional depth and richness, but you can use vegetable stock if you are looking for a vegetarian option.

 1 cup chopped onion